ronste/xmlworkflow/Readme.md

 To create a custom theme create a copy of the folder `themes/default` within the themes folder.
 You can then use the theme by providing the option `theme=<folder name>` and customize the templates inside this folder.

+A theme may also contain its own justfile to define custom conversion steps.
+Not surprisingly, it should (but is not required to) import the main justfile.
+To run a conversion from this theme-specific justfile you directly specifiy the path to your custom justfile, e.g.:

+`docker exec xmlworkflow /bin/bash -c "cd /root/xmlworkflow/work && processDocx -f /root/xmlworkflow/themes/default/justfile help"`

+If you run the above command you find an additional recipes `custom-help` and `custom-example` were added.

+You could e.g. define a step doing a Markdown to XML conversion with Pandoc to build your own Markdown -> Jats XML -> ... conversion chain for one particular theme.

 To run a set of different tests use:

 `docker exec xmlworkflow /bin/bash -c "cd /root/xmlworkflow/utils && . run_test.sh"`